inpsyde/wp-context/README.md

 This is a Composer package, not a plugin, so first it needs to be installed via Composer.

-After that, assuming Composer autoload file is loaded, very early in the load process, it is possible to instantiate `WPContext` like this:
+After that, assuming Composer autoload file is loaded, very early in the load process it is possible to instantiate the `WpContext` like this:

 ```php
 $context = Inpsyde\WpContext::determine();
 ```

-The library does not implement singleton pattern, nor cache the retrieval of the current context, so it might be a good idea to save the created instance somewhere globally accessible in your plugin/theme/package/application.
+The library does not implement singleton pattern, nor caches the retrieval of the current context, so it might be a good idea to save the created instance somewhere globally accessible in your plugin/theme/package/application.

-Having an instance of `WpContext` it is possible to check the current context via its `is` method, or context-specific methods.
+Having an instance of `WpContext`, it is possible to check the current context via its `is` method, or context-specific methods.

 For example: